vuvova/hassio-addons/samba/DOCS.md

 If you are on Windows you use `\\<IP_ADDRESS>\`, if you are on MacOS you use `smb://<IP_ADDRESS>` to connect to the shares.

-This addon exposes the following directories over smb (samba):
+By default this addon exposes the following directories over smb (samba):

 Directory | Description
 -- | --